-44 The industrialization of animal production is taking place in a much more rapid way where food 45 safety regulation and assurance Systems need to be a crucial factor.
-Food safety assurance systems 46 are structured protocols and practices designed to ensure that foods are safe for consumption.
-47 These systems encompass various procedures, standards, and regulations to prevent contamination, 48 reduce foodborne illnesses, and guarantee the integrity of the food supply chain from production 49 to consumption.
-In Bangladesh, ensuring the safety of animal-origin foods presents significant 50 challenges due to the high risk of contamination, improper storage and handling, and inadequate 51 regulatory oversight.
-Addressing these issues is crucial for Bangladesh to achieve the United 52 Nations Sustainable Development Goals (SDGs), which target various challenges in the BVC, 53 including SDG 2 (Zero Hunger), SDG 3 (Good Health and Well-being), SDG 12 (Responsible 54 Consumption and Production), SDG 15 (Life on Land), and SDG 17 (Partnerships for the Goals).

-Therefore, it is imperative to mitigate food contamination and promote safe, environmentallyfriendly production processes throughout the beef value chain.
+The industrialization of animal production is taking place in a much more rapid way where food safety regulation and assurance systems need to be a crucial factor.
+Food safety assurance systems are structured protocols and practices designed to ensure that foods are safe for consumption.
+These systems encompass various procedures, standards, and regulations to prevent contamination, reduce foodborne illnesses, and guarantee the integrity of the food supply chain from production to consumption.
+In Bangladesh, ensuring the safety of AoFs presents significant challenges due to the high risk of contamination, improper storage and handling, and inadequate regulatory oversight.
+Addressing these issues is crucial for Bangladesh to achieve the United Nations sustainable development goals (SDGs), which target various challenges in the BVC, including SDG 2 (zero hunger), SDG 3 (good health and well-being), SDG 12 (responsible consumption and production), SDG 15 (life on land), and SDG 17 (partnerships for the goals).
+Therefore, it is imperative to mitigate food contamination and promote safe, environmentally friendly production processes throughout the beef value chain.

-57 The share of the South Asian countries of world's meat production is only 5.4% despite rearing a 58 large herd of animals while the share of Bangladesh is insignificant (Gurung et al., 2017).
-Most of 59 the ruminants and a considerable percentage of free-range poultry are kept near human habitation, 60 leading to a strong risk of transmission of zoonotic diseases between animals and humans.
-Formal 61 slaughtering of animals and meat processing is very limited in Bangladesh and occurs infrequently (Gallo et al., 2024).
-Accordingly, the national meat inspection system is almost non-existent, and 62 63 most practices in the different stages of the meat value chain are traditional, with safety and hygiene issues rarely addressed.
-64
+The share of the South Asian countries of world's meat production is only 5.4% despite rearing a large herd of animals while the share of Bangladesh is insignificant (Gurung et al., 2017).
+Most of the ruminants and a considerable percentage of free-range poultry are kept near human habitation, leading to a strong risk of transmission of zoonotic diseases between animals and humans.
+Formal slaughtering of animals and meat processing is very limited in Bangladesh and occurs infrequently (Gallo et al., 2023).
+Accordingly, the national meat inspection system is almost non-existent, and most practices in the different stages of the meat value chain are traditional, with safety and hygiene issues rarely addressed.